Daytona Beach: Man dismembered by woman, police say

 In July, police were called to a home on North Street for a well-being check.

-They discovered the badly decomposed body of 54-year-old Jeffrey Albertsman, who had been shot in the head.
+They discovered the decomposed body of 54-year-old Albertsman, who had been shot in the head.

 His arms and legs were missing.